Alternatives to Toptal for Hiring Developers (2026)

 BairesDev

 BairesDev is one of the largest LatAm-focused software development companies, with 4,000+ engineers covering the full stack.
-They have deep bench strength across most technologies and can spin up sizable teams quickly.
-Their vetting process is rigorous, and they have a well-established delivery infrastructure.
+Deep bench strength across most technologies, and they can spin up sizable teams quickly.

 The trade-off is price.
-BairesDev positions itself as a premium provider and charges accordingly — often comparable to or higher than Toptal for senior roles.
-They are best suited for large enterprises that need scale and are less price-sensitive, or for companies that need a large team stood up on a tight timeline.
+BairesDev positions itself as a premium provider and charges accordingly.
+For senior roles, rates are often comparable to or higher than Toptal.
+Best suited for large enterprises that need scale and aren't price-sensitive, or companies that need a large team stood up on a tight timeline.

 Pricing: $50-100+/hr